JohannesKutning/plc_benchmark/README.md

 A [state machine generator](https://github.com/JohannesKutning/fsm_generator) is used to generate the synthetic state machine and derive the STL source code.
-The input and output networks are based on boolean logic instruction and the state transition network uses a swtich-case style with integer comparision operations.
+The input and output networks are based on boolean logic instruction and the state transition network uses a switch-case style with integer comparison operations.
-The generation uses the follwoing arguments:
+The generation uses the following arguments:

     state-count      | 128
     iterations       | 16384